 Paul in Ephesians 4 contrasts the old self (before being born again) and the new self afterward.
 In verses 22-24 he states, “Put off your old self, which belongs to your former manner of life and is corrupt through deceitful desires, and to be renewed in the spirit of your minds, and to put on the new self, created after the likeness of God in true righteousness and holiness”.
 So, Paul says that born again believers have an old self that is corrupt through deceitful desires.
 He then states that born-again believers have a new self which is created after the likeness of God in true holiness and righteousness.

+You may want to reflect upon that scripture for a while.
+Is it not saying that born again Christians are created like God with a holy and righteous nature?
+You may also want to consider Colossians 3:9&10.
 The sad reality is that many Christians are not taught that they have to take off their old way of life and embrace their new self.
 So, they see themselves as a slightly better version of whom they once were.
 But, by taking off old ways of life, old habits, old ways of dealing with stress, old mindsets and embracing the ways of Jesus people live set free from the power of sin.

 The 10-week Identity Course